Integrative Counselling and Psychotherapy

 Personal Indemnity Insurance

-Students must take out personal indemnity insurance for the duration of placements.
+Students must take out personal indemnity insurance for the duration of their training.
 Costs vary depending on the provider.

 Travel Costs